Murray recovers, rallies No. 7 OU past Texas Tech, 51-46

 Trey Sermon set career highs with 206 yards rushing and three TDs, including a clinching 30-yarder , as the Sooners (8-1, 5-1 Big 12) stayed in the hunt for a return to the College Football Playoff with their 19th straight win in a true road game and 14th consecutive November victory.

+Bowman, who the school said would be held overnight for observation, returned two weeks ago against Kansas.
+Coach Kliff Kingsbury said Bowman re-injured the lung on a run near the goal line late in the first half.

-The Big 12 passing leader's absence changed the flow of a game that was looking a lot like the 65-59 touchdown fest the Sooners won in Lubbock two years ago, when Baker Mayfield topped Patrick Mahomes in a matchup of future first-round NFL draft picks.
+The Big 12 passing leader's absence changed the flow of a game that was looking a lot like the 65-59 touchdown fest the Sooners won in Lubbock two years ago.

-Coach Kliff Kingsbury said Bowman appeared to get injured on a hit near the goal just before halftime.

-Duffey then started moving the Red Raiders, and they pulled within two on his 4-yard scoring pass to Zach Austin on fourth down midway through the fourth quarter.
+But Duffey did get the Red Raiders moving again, and they pulled within two on his 4-yard scoring pass to Zach Austin on fourth down midway through the fourth quarter.
 But Robert Barnes intercepted the 2-point conversion pass and returned it 98 yards for two points and a 44-40 OU lead.

+"I should have found a way to get him more comfortable at the start of the second half than I did," Kingsbury said.
+"Once he got in a rhythm and he was competing and doing his deal, he played really well."

 Bowman threw a 6-yard touchdown pass to T.J.
 Vasher after the Red Raiders got the ball on the Oklahoma 3 following Dorsey's 17-yard return on the first interception .